BildermanKawasaki/Baby-Panda/README.md

 * [STLs](https://github.com/robwaldhauser/Baby-Panda/tree/main/STLs) - model files for each part
 * [CAD](https://github.com/robwaldhauser/Baby-Panda/tree/main/CAD) - An archive containing a .step file with a fully assembled Baby Panda

-If you have any questions, head over to the [Build Biome Discord server](https://discord.gg/SpCVg9wG) and ask them in the #🐼baby-panda channel.
+If you have any questions, or want to see pictures and videos of builds, check out the #🐼baby-panda channel in the [Build Biome Discord server](https://discord.gg/SpCVg9wG).

 ### The Frame
 The standard Baby Panda frame can be built entirely from extrusions salvaged from 2 Ender 3s.
 Ender 3 pro is ideal.
 3V2 can work, but the Y extrusion is slightly shorter.
 This can be worked around using spacers or by buying a longer extrusion.